 The Kansas River Inventory is the first comprehensive, publicly available inventory of the river.

-This project is a collaboration between the Friends of the Kaw, the Kansas Alliance for Wetlands and Streams and Kansas State University.
+The Kansas River Inventory is a joint project of Friends of the Kaw, the Kansas Alliance for Wetlands and Streams and Kansas State University.
 We would like to thank the Kingsbury Family Foundation, the Johnson County Stormwater Program, an EPA Environmental Justice Small Grant and Patagonia for the funding that has made this possible.